 For most of us, mornings are rough.
 We snooze, wake, repeat.
 Jump out of bed.
 Java.
 And rush off like headless chickens.
 It's no way to greet the day and it's a disruptive energy that carries into our work.
-But our friends at Livestrong have successfully nailed down the art of a good morning, afternoon, and night.

 1. CONSCIOUS BREATHING

 When you feel anxious, you disrupt the ease and flow of your breath.
 You might not even notice these slight disruptions in your breathing pattern and how they affect you.
 But reestablishing normal breathing restores your energy and focus.
 HOW TO DO IT: Breathe in through the nose for a count of five.
 Feel as though there’s a balloon that is filling your entire pelvis and causing it to stretch out in all directions.
 Hold that inhale for a moment, and when you exhale, contract all the muscles in and up the spine as you exhale for a count of five.
 Hold the exhale for a moment and repeat 10 times.
 Do this whenever you feel stressed.

 2. CHEW SLOWLY

 It’s not just what you eat that matters, it’s also how you eat it.
 You can eat all the highly nutritious food you desire, but if you don’t chew your food well, it can lead to indigestion, bloating and lack of nutrient absorption.
 The more you chew, the more saliva you produce.
 Saliva coats the particles of food with enzymes that break it down for better nutrient absorption.
 Chewing 25 times per bite helps cultivate more mindful eating.
 You eat in a more relaxed state of mind, which aids digestion.
 Plus, the more slowly you eat, the less you’re likely to consume because you’re giving your body time to let you know you’re full.

 3. SIP ON WARM LEMON WATER